 Water jet cutting is a process with endless possibilities which allows us to realise your ideas, designs and individual cutting requirements.
 Simply provide us with either a CAD drawing, shape, sketch or template and we can work from this to program our machines.

 Waterjet cutting is an excellent cold cutting process with minimal or no finishing.
-With a tight tolerance control, no heat affected zone common in flame, plasma or laser profiling and a jet width of approximately 1mm to 1.2mm diameter, extremely intricate designs can be cut.
-As it is an erosion process, the range of materials that can be water jet cut is vast, only ever limited by the material's characteristics.
+With a tight tolerance control and no heat affected zone that is common in flame, plasma or laser profiling.
+Our waterjet has a standard jet width of approximately 1mm to 1.2mm diameter, enabling extremely intricate designs that can be cut.
+As it is an erosion process, the range of materials that can be water jet cut is vast, only ever limited by the material’s characteristics.
 This means reflective, fragile, soft, hard materials and even hardened tool steels and glass can be cut.
 The list is endless.

 Safire Waterjet use the latest computer technology to control our machines including a dynamic Waterjet cutting head enabling us to offer straighter edges and an all round more accurate cut.
 We also use a very powerful job nesting program that has a range of features to assist in waterjet profiling your parts, making best use of materials and time.
 Simply supply a cad drawing, shape, sketch or template and we will work from this to program the machine.
 With endless possibilities, your designs and ideas can be produced for you by us.

 So how does waterjet cut materials

 like steels, stainless steels, brass, bronze, copper, Aluminium, glass, ceramics, stone, wood, mdf, armour plating, plastics etc..